mpgomez/samplenode/src/main/resources/archetype-resources/README.md

 <br/>
 <b>Usage</b>
 <br/>
-Deploy the node and set appropriate key/value pairs where:
 <b>To Build</b>
 <br/>
 Edit the necessary TestNode.java as appropriate.
 To rebuild, run "mvn clean install" in the directory containing the pom.xml